-Securities Class Action Litigation.
-Prior to the COVID-19 pandemic in 2020, the 1. single biggest development relating to D&O claims activity was the resurgence of securities class action litigation.
+1. Securities Class Action Litigation.
+Prior to the COVID-19 pandemic in 2020, the single biggest development relating to D&O claims activity was the resurgence of securities class action litigation.
 The frequency of this litigation reached a record level in 2019.
 But, in 2020 the number of securities class actions filed in federal courts decreased by more than twenty percent (20%) when compared to 2019.
 That trend continued throughout 2021, during which federal and state court securities class actions decreased by thirty-six percent (36%) compared with 2020.
-The number of filings during the first eight months of 2022 are consistent with 2021 numbers.
-This decreased litigation activity is primarily attributable to an eighty-five percent (85%) drop in M&A-related securities class action claims in federal and state courts when compared to 2020.
-That statistic, though, is misleading.
+The number of filings during 2022 was consistent with 2021, although the breakdown is different (SPAC filings are down and both IPO and crypto-related filings are up).
+This decreased litigation activity is primarily attributable to a dramatic drop in M&A-related securities class action claims during the last three years.
 Plaintiff lawyers continue to routinely file securities lawsuits in response to an announced merger, but those lawsuits are now typically filed as single-plaintiff cases rather than as class actions, thereby allowing the plaintiff lawyer to settle the case for a so-called mootness fee (without the need for court approval) following modest additional disclosures by the company.